Magnet Docs v1.1.7 archive docs

 robots-file

 String.
 The location of the robots.txt file.
 The default location is in the “templates-dir”, robots.txt.
+When the site is built it wants to also include this robots file.

 site-local-address